PavithraDarapaneni/Linux-System-Programming/File Management.md

-## Write a C program to create a new text file and write "Hello, World!" to it?
+## 1.Write a C program to create a new text file and write "Hello, World!" to it?
 ```c
 #include<stdio.h>
 int main()